Kevin Borich: 1990–present

+In July 2023, Borich released the album Duets.
+It was preceded by the single "Keep It to Myself" with Tim Rogers.

-Private life
+Personal life

 Borich has been married twice and has six children, the youngest three with his second wife Melissa Borich.

 He was diagnosed with Nasopharyngeal squamous cell carcinoma in May 2005 and undertook radiation and chemotherapies.
 The treatments resulted in the loss of his salivary glands and some hearing.